West Africa: Explosions, attacks in Mali, Niger kill over 100 | DW | 05.12.2021

 West African nations have struggled to contain jihadist insurgencies in the region, with some groups pledging fealty to terrorist groups such as al-Qaida or the so-called Islamic State (IS).

-The attack in Niger was the aimed at a base that countries in the region use to fight insurgences.
+The attack in Niger was aimed at a base that countries in the region use to fight insurgencies.
 Officials said 79 attackers and 29 soldiers were killed.

 An army spokesman said a large group consisting of hundreds had approached the Fianto base in the Tillaberi region on motorcycles to carry out the attack.